chef/chef-web-docs/chef_master/source/definitions.rst

 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/definitions.rst>`__

 In 2016 with Chef Client 12.5 `custom resources </custom_resources.html>`__ were introduced to allow users to easily create their own resources within cookbooks.
 Custom resources are intended to replace both LWRPs and definitions in cookbook code.
-While not formally deprecated we *highly* suggest that existing definitions be migrated to custom resources as many features such as notifications, reporting, and why-run mode are not possible with definitions.
+While not formally deprecated we *highly* suggest that existing definitions be migrated to custom resources as many features such as notifications, reporting, why-run mode, and ChefSpec unit testinng are not possible with definitions.
 This topic covers what a definition is and shows how to convert an existing definition to a custom resource.

 Definitions
 =====================================================